 Most people enjoy the holidays, because it’s generally a festive and fun time of the year!
 It’s also one of the busiest!
 There are lots of parties to attend, social events to plan, family get-togethers, shopping to be done, and cookies to be baked.
 Add seasonal weather to the mix, finances, cold and flu season and a super long “to-do” list and this time of year can also take a big toll on our health.
 With all the fun and celebrating it’s easy to forget ourselves sometimes, but it’s so important to remember to take good care of yourself and remain heart healthy during these stressful and busy weeks!

-Here are some easy tips to lessen the stress, strengthen your heart and be heart healthy this holiday season.
+Here are easy tips to lessen the stress, strengthen your heart and be heart healthy this holiday season.

 1. Don’t sweat the small stuff (or the big stuff)